Sally McManus: Other activities

 McManus has a third share in UComms, a market research and opinion polling company, being a non-beneficiary shareholder of the company on behalf of the union.

 Personal life

-McManus is an enthusiastic player of computer games, and describes herself as "the definition of a total gamer", who has been playing since the DOS era.
+McManus is an enthusiastic player of computer games, likes a drink, and describes herself as "the definition of a total gamer", who has been playing since the DOS era.
 She particularly enjoys Metal Gear Solid on PlayStation, and says her favourite of all is Civilization.
 McManus has a black belt in kung-fu and taekwondo.
 She is also a keen bird watcher and photographer.

 McManus is a foundation member of both the Western Sydney Wanderers and Greater Western Sydney Giants as well as being a long-term supporter of the Parramatta Eels.

 Her portrait titled McManusstan by Joanna Braithwaite was a finalist in the 2022 Archibald Prize.